- A medical card can save you money on every marijuana purchase.

 - Download the pdf of your Doctor’s recommendation letter from your Leafwell patient dashboard.

-- You can start using this hard electronic copy immediately.
-You will receive a hard copy of your recommendation letter and, if you selected our $59 plan, a ‘PHYSICIAN ISSUED’ Leafwell card in the mail within 7-10 business days.
+- You can start using this electronic copy immediately at a licensed medical dispensary*.
+You will receive a hard copy of your recommendation letter and, if you chose our $59 plan, a physician-issued Leafwell patient ID card in the mail within 14 business days.

-- You can then legally purchase medical marijuana from any licensed dispensary.
-To purchase medical marijuana you will need to bring a hard or electronic copy of your Leafwell Doctor’s recommendation letter or your ‘PHYSICIAN ISSUED’ Leafwell card, and a valid form of photo identification, such as a driver’s license, with you to the pharmacy.
+- Once you receive your hard copy recommendation, you can then legally purchase medical marijuana from any licensed dispensary.
+To purchase medical marijuana you will need to bring a hard copy of your Leafwell doctor’s recommendation letter or your Leafwell patient ID card, and a valid form of photo identification, such as a driver’s license, with you to the dispensary.

 - You will not have to pay sales and use tax when making retail medical marijuana purchases.

-- An Medical Marijuana Identification Card (MMIC) identifies you as protected under Proposition 215 and Senate Bill 94.
+- A Medical Marijuana Identification Card (MMIC) identifies you as protected under Proposition 215 and Senate Bill 94.